microsoft/SQL_LogScout/README.md

    - Always On [Data Movement Latency Xevent ](https://techcommunity.microsoft.com/t5/sql-server-support/troubleshooting-data-movement-latency-between-synchronous-commit/ba-p/319141)
    - Performance Monitor counters for SQL Server instance and general OS counters

-5. **Network Trace** collects a Netsh-based network trace from the machine where SQL LogSout is running.
+5. **Network Trace scenario** collects a Netsh-based network trace from the machine where SQL LogSout is running.
 The output is an .ETL file

 6. **Memory** - collects
    - Basic scenario
    - Performance Monitor counters for SQL Server instance and general OS counters
    - Memory diagnostic info from SQL DMVs/system views

-7. **Generate Memory Dumps** - allows to collect one or more memory dumps of SQL Server family of processes (SQL Server, SSAS, SSIS, SSRS, SQL Agent).
+7. **Generate Memory Dumps scenario** - allows to collect one or more memory dumps of SQL Server family of processes (SQL Server, SSAS, SSIS, SSRS, SQL Agent).
 If multiple dumps are selected, the number of dumps and the interval between them is customizable.
 Also the type of dump is offered as a choice (mini dump, mini with indirect memory, filtered (SQL Server), full.

-8. **Windows Performance Recorder (WPR)** Here you can execute a sub-scenario depending on the knd of problem you want to address.
+8. **Windows Performance Recorder (WPR) scenario** allows to collect a [Windows Performance Recorder](https://docs.microsoft.com/windows-hardware/test/wpt/introduction-to-wpr) trace.
+Here you can execute a sub-scenario depending on the knd of problem you want to address.
 These subscenarios are:
     - CPU - collects Windows performance data about CPU-related activities performed by processes and the OS
     - Heap and Virtual memory - collects Windows performance data about memory allocations (virtual and heap memory)performed by processes and the OS
     - Disk and File I/O - collects Windows performance data about I/O performance performed by processes and the OS
     - Filter drivers - collects performance data about filter driver activity on the system (OS)

+   **WARNING**: WPR traces collect system-wide diagnostic data.
+Thus a large set of trace data may be collected and it may take several minutes to stop the trace.
+Therefore the WPR trace is limited to 15 seconds of data collection.

 9. **Setup** - collects all the Basic scenario logs and all SQL Setup logs from the \Setup Bootstrap\ folders on the system.

 # Sample output